-Autoyelling is the practise of allowing search engines to index pages that are titled or contain the content of a specific businesses details.
+Autoyelling is the practise of allowing search engines to index pages that are titled or contain the content of a specific business's details.

 If you are aware of where

-your business appears online then in the odd occassion autoyelling can potentially help, but more often than not we see the situation where this
+your business appears online then in the odd occasion autoyelling can potentially help, but often we see the situation where this

 is used to drive additional traffic to a specific website, which may be offering advertising services or generating revenue for the domain owner